minuetai/agents/README.md

                  -d agent_profile_v0.1.json
     ~~~

-4. **Commit & push** – that’s it.
+5. **Commit & push** – that's it.
 Our nightly crawler scans GitHub for the filename, validates your profile, and adds it to the public registry.
-5. **Check back tomorrow** – your agent should appear here → <https://minuetai.github.io/agent-profile-schema/>
+6. **Check back tomorrow** – your agent should appear here → <https://minuetai.github.io/agent-profile-schema/>

+> ℹ️ **Don't fork this repo** unless you're contributing to the schema itself.
+The whole point is automatic discovery from your own repository!

-> ℹ️ If validation fails, the profile won’t be indexed.
+> ℹ️ If validation fails, the profile won't be indexed.
 Run the `ajv` command above to see and fix errors before pushing.

 ---